 About a century before either house was built, in the 1850's Dorset poet William Barnes wrote My Orcha'd in Lindèn Lea.
 I've written more here about The Poem, the song that followed, and its extremely tenuous connection to the house in Mangotsfield.

 The name "Lyndenlea" has its origins in Middle English, a form of the English language that was spoken after the Norman Conquest of 1066 until the late 15th Century.
 Lynden or linden refers to the wood of the lime tree (genus Tilia, unrelated to the citrus lime), similar to how oaken refers to the wood of the oak tree; and lea is a clearing in a forest or open ground.

 The first owners (from 1954 to 1964) of the house in Mangotsfield gave it this name, although there isn't an obvious reason why they might have done so – the area was open fields before it was developed for housing in the 1950's, and while the village was originally in the middle of the "King's Wood" (a royal hunting estate that surrounded Bristol and was finally cleared for coal mining in the 18th Century), it's unlikely that a long-gone limewood clearing would have been remembered around 200 years later.

-The most likely explanation is that they simply liked the name, or perhaps brought it from their previous home, as indeed I have done myself.
+The most likely explanation is that they simply liked the name.
+Perhaps they brought it from their previous home, as indeed I have done myself.